jeanpaulsio/notes/podcast/extreme_programming_explained/episode_05.md

 ## Root Cause Analysis

 > (After you write tests and fix the bug...)
 Once the defect is resolved, figure out _why_ the defect was created and wasn't caught.
-Initiate the necesssary changes to precvent this kind of defect in the future
+Initiate the necesssary changes to prevent this kind of defect in the future

 - Five Whys
 - 🌵 **Five whys**